Aminocd/slate/source/index.html.md

-issuance-receiver-currency-holding-type | Whether the currency holding that the issuance credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the issuance receiver is the logged-in user issued-currency-id | The ID of the issued currency issued-currency-name | The name of the issued currency issueing-user-id | The ID of the issueing user issueing-username | The username of the issueing user before-amount-atomic | The balance, in atomic units, of the currency holding before it was credited by the issuance, only shown if the issuance receiver is the logged-in user after-amount-atomic | The balance, in atomic units, of the currency holding after it was credited by the issuance, only shown if the issuance receiver is the logged-in user created-at | The time and date when the transfer was created
+issuance-receiver-currency-holding-type | Whether the currency holding that the issuance credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the issuance receiver is the logged-in user issued-currency-id | The ID of the issued currency issued-currency-name | The name of the issued currency issueing-user-id | The ID of the issueing user, only shown if the issuance receiver is the logged-in user issuer-username | The username of the issueing user, only shown if the issuance receiver is the logged-in user before-amount-atomic | The balance, in atomic units, of the currency holding before it was credited by the issuance, only shown if the issuance receiver is the logged-in user after-amount-atomic | The balance, in atomic units, of the currency holding after it was credited by the issuance, only shown if the issuance receiver is the logged-in user created-at | The time and date when the transfer was created